joshinh/causal-fallacies/README.md

 # causal-fallacies

-Code and Data for EMNLP 2024 paper titled 'LLMs Are Prone to Fallacies in Causal Inference'
+EMNLP 2024 paper 'LLMs Are Prone to Fallacies in Causal Inference'

+Code and data will be updated soon!